DemetriosLa/Traders-SMU-DemetriosLahiri/L1/Week1/README.md

 ## 3. What I Hope to Learn from This Program

-I hope to gain a deeper understanding of stastical modeling and the general field of quantitative finance, as well as to better understand the math, programing skills neccesary for success in this field.
-I also hope to learn, through the different classes of models that can be used to build the strategies for stock trading, how to better gauge the range of a stock, so that I may buy or sell my stocks more efficently in the future.
+I hope to be able to gain an understanding of the quantitative finance field and how it pertains to high frequency trading, better understand the intricacies present in coding with python and C++, exactly how to use it to issue trades, and I hope to gain a better understanding of how to develop and pitch my statistical analysis of a stock.
+I also hope to learn, through the different classes of models that can be used to build the strategies for stock trading, how to better gauge the range of a stock, so that I may buy or sell my stocks more efficiently in the future.
+Ultimately, I hope eventually to meld the concepts I learn with my other interests, such as engineering, so that I will be able to find a sector in the quantitative finance field that I can excel at, becoming an expert in this field.
-*Delete these instructions and write 100-150 words*

 ## 4. Current Technical Skills